 Yet nobody’d seen Gigi Pyle anywhere at VTHS all this week.

-Assuming it was Gigi who was to Get Hers; about which Nonique felt increasingly dubious.
-Also mistrustful, like the Old Brandoffer Place had seemed when the Smiths first moved in, and now began to seem again.
+But even assuming Gigi was the one to Get Hers, Nonique felt increasingly dubious about her own life.
+Also mistrustful, like the Old Brandoffer Place had seemed when the Smiths first moved into it, and now began to seem again.

 She should never have relaxed her vigilance.
 Or taken anything about Vanderlund for granted.
 Or forgotten how it felt to be the only brownskinned person visible on Lilywhite Lane.
 Or stopped living out of suitcases, ready and able to move away at a moment’s notice.
 Or thought she’d overcome constant jitters and endless uneasiness about the hazards ahead.
 Or tried to unburden herself—it couldn’t be done.